Solar energy heats up job market across the globe | DW | 12.07.2021

 As of 2019, around 11.5 million people worldwide were working in the renewable energy sector, according to a report by the International Renewable Energy Agency (IRENA).
 More than a third of them worked in photovoltaics.

-As IRENA sees it investments to revive the economy and job market after the Covid-19 crisis should prioritize the energy transition.
+IRENA holds the view that investments to revive the economy and job market as countries emerge from the COVID-19 crisis should prioritize the energy transition.

-Solar power is now the cheapest way of generating electricity, which is why researchers expect it to make a global breakthrough as the main source of energy.
-Currently, there are photovoltaic systems with a total capacity of about 850 GW in installed worldwide.
+Solar power is now the cheapest means of generating electricity, which is why researchers expect it to make a global breakthrough as the primary source of energy in the future.
+Currently, there are photovoltaic systems with a total capacity of about 850 GW installed worldwide.
 They produce roughly as much electricity as 190 nuclear power plants.

 Studies estimate that at least 60,000 GW of solar power will be needed to achieve a global, climate-neutral energy supply.
-To do this, the industry will need to hire more than 60 million workers in the next decade for module production, assembly and system maintenance.
+To do this, the industry would need to hire more than 60 million workers in the next decade for module production and assembly, as well as system maintenance.

-China is currently leading the way in solar production, with over 2.2 people working in both the production and installation of solar panels
+China is currently leading the way in solar production, with more than 2.2 people working in both production and installation of solar panels

 Curiosity can lead to a new job in the energy sector